k0sukey/TiPlatformConnect/README.md

 ## foursquare.js

 Required callback url in Foursquare application setting page.
 Need to in the library properties.

+## flickr.js

+Required callback url in the library properties.

 ## The following original twitter-titanium message
 twitter-titanium is a client-side Twitter library for Titanium Mobile.
 It simplifies the task of authenticating a user via Twitter.
 A backend is not required.